-The first step when creating a migration plan in the Tableau Content Migration Tool is to sign in to the source and destination servers.
+The first step when creating a migration plan in the Tableau Content Migration Tool is to sign in to the source and destination sites.

-The user account(s) used to sign in to the source and destination servers must have an Explorer role or higher, and the following permissions for the content you want to migrate:
+The user account(s) used to sign in to the source and destination sites must have an Explorer role or higher, and the following permissions for the content you want to migrate:

 - Download Workbook/Save a Copy

 - Optional: Administrator (to select workbooks, to access a user list)

 Both the source and destination sites must have a valid Advanced Management license.
 For more information, see About Tableau Advanced Management on Tableau Server.